chef/chef-server/doc/logical_replication_notes.md

 Most notes are in the source files.
 This just has the setup instructions.

-k Open Things

-% R enabling sync mode should require a version check to compare target/dest
-%   end ensure they match

 Reconfigure using the cookbooks from this branch.
 You will need a build out of this branch too because it gontains pgsql 9.6 (even though I didn't rename the software def from 9.2)